Bibliome/alvisnlp/README.md

 # Foreword

-This file contains instructions to download, compile AlvisNLP/ML, install the command-line interface, and deploy the web application.
+This file contains instructions to download, compile AlvisNLP/ML, and install the command-line interface.

 The instructions assume you are running on a Unix system with a shell.
 If you are running on Windows, then check the instructions in the `WINDOWS.md` file.